Coronavirus digest: WHO pushes for China lab audits in COVID origin probe | DW | 17.07.2021

-The WHO has revealed its priorities for the next phase of investigation into the origins of the COVID-19 pandemic.
-Elsewhere, South Korea is seeing a record-breaking surge in infections.
+The WHO revealed its priorities for the next phase of investigation into the origins of the COVID-19 pandemic.
+Meanwhile, Tokyo Games organizers confirmed the first case in the Olympic village.
 Follow DW for the latest.

 The World Health Organization (WHO) has said that the next stage in the investigation of the coronavirus origin should cover further studies in China and lab "audits."